alex-654/workbook/tutorials/php.md

 isn't defined on an object, then all public, protected and private properties will be shown.

 ### __clone()

 An object copy is created by using the clone keyword (which calls the object's __clone() method if possible).

 ```php
 $copy_of_object = clone $object;
 ```

 When an object is cloned, PHP will perform a shallow copy of all of the object's properties.
 Any properties that are references to other variables will remain references.
 Main purpose to check for references object and clean some unnecessary data

+yii examples
 ```php
     /**
      * This method is called after the object is created by cloning an existing one.